esmf-org/esmf/src/addon/ESMPy/doc/index.rst

 The following packages are *optional*:

-* mpi4py - python bindings to MPI
+* mpi4py - python bindings to MPI, needed to run the parallel regridding tests
+* ESMF installation with NetCDF - required to create grids and meshes from file
+  - NetCDF must be built as a shared library for ESMPy installation to succeed

 ============
 Installation